-- On detection of a hook flash, the UE checks the availability status of the features that involve hook flash (Call Waiting, Call Hold, Call Transfer, and Three-Way Calling).
-If none of these features is available, the UE MUST ignore the hook flash. - If at least one of these features is available, the UE MUST hold the active media stream, as defined in Section 7.1.5, and then continue with the processing described in the following bullets. - If there is only a single dialog at the UE, then the UE MUST provide a recall dial tone and begin digit collection. - If the service logic requires digit collection and the long inter-digit timer expires during the digit collection, the action specified by the digit map is taken.
+- On detection of a hook flash before an active call exists (e.g., the other party is still ringing), the UE MUST ignore the hook flash.
+On detection of a hook flash during an answered call, the UE checks the availability status of the features that involve hook flash (Call Waiting, Call Hold, Call Transfer, and Three-Way Calling).
+If none of these features is available, the UE MUST ignore the hook flash. - If at least one of these features is available and an active call exists, the UE MUST hold the active media stream, as defined in Section 7.1.5, and then continue with the processing described in the following bullets. - If there is only a single dialog at the UE, then the UE MUST provide a recall dial tone and begin digit collection. - If the service logic requires digit collection and the long inter-digit timer expires during the digit collection, the action specified by the digit map is taken.
 If the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5. - If the service logic requires digit collection and the start timer expires, the action specified by the digit map is taken.
 If the user flashes during the digit map action, then the UE MUST retrieve the media as defined in Section 7.1.5.